google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mj_makeData

-Allocate :ref:`mjData` corresponding to given model.
+Allocate mjData corresponding to given model.
 If the model buffer is unallocated the initial configuration will not be set.

 .. _mj_copyData: